KxSystems/docs/docs/interfaces/R/embedR.md

 <i class="fab fa-github"></i>
 [kxsystems/embedr](https://github.com/kxsystems/embedr)

 This package is used to invoke R from q for both 32- and 64-bit builds.
-If the appropriate build is not available on your target system build instructions are available in the README.md for this repository
+If the appropriate build is not available on your target system, build instructions are available in the `README.md` for this repository

 A shared library can be loaded which brings R into the q memory space, meaning all the R statistical routines and graphing capabilities can be invoked directly from q.